List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 • “Fried egg”: Refers to a ball buried in a sand bunker, with only the top visible, which resembles a fried egg.

-By incorporating these idioms into your conversations, you'll be able to add a touch of golfing flair to the language you use every day.
+By incorporating these idioms and golf slang into your conversations, you’ll be able to add a touch of golfing flair and personality to the language you use every day.

 Final thoughts